autodesk-platform-services/aps-cost-analysis/README.md

 [![npm](https://img.shields.io/badge/npm-8.11-blue.svg)](https://www.npmjs.com/)
 [![license](https://img.shields.io/:license-mit-green.svg)](https://opensource.org/licenses/MIT)

-This is an APS Responsive Connected Database: A responsive javascript based web application that showcases the use of APS Viewer and APS web services, working in a connected environment with integrated data from multiple databases.
+This is an APS Responsive Connected Database: A responsive javascript based web application that showcases the use of APS Viewer and APS web services, working in a connected environment with integrated data from MONGODB database.

 ![screenshot](screenshot.png)